A Little History Of The Festival

 Ospreys are so plentiful in Colonial Beach, they tended to be taken for granted by local residents.
-Then Joyce Reimherr had the idea to have an Osprey Festival celebrating the return of the birds to Colonial Beach every spring.
-Joyce recruited other bird lovers and collaborated with Downtown Colonial Beach Inc. to hold the inaugural Osprey Festival on the weekend April 12 – 14, 2019.
+Then Joyce Reimherr, President of Downtown Colonial Beach, had the idea to have an Osprey Festival celebrating the return of the birds to Colonial Beach every spring.
+Joyce recruited other bird lovers and collaborated with Downtown Colonial Beach to hold the inaugural Osprey Festival on the weekend April 12 – 14, 2019.
 Thanks to Joyce and her inspiration, the festival received very favorable reviews and planning for the 2020 festival began, then Covid-19 hit.

-Undaunted, we mounted a “Virtual Osprey Festival” for 2020 and 2021.
+Undaunted, a “Virtual Osprey Festival” for 2020 and 2021 were mounted.
 These “virtual” festivals recruited osprey watchers to keep track of the nests, generated gorgeous and fascinating osprey photography and paved the way for a return to the live festival on April 9, 2022.
-The success of the 2022 live Festival and the participation of osprey experts from around the world have set the stage for rebranding the festival in 2023.
-From now forward the festival will be called The Virginia Osprey Festival in Colonial Beach.
+The success of the 2022 live Festival and the participation of osprey experts from around the world have set the stage for rebranding the festival in 2023, The Virginia Osprey Festival in Colonial Beach

 Although the festival is officially held on a Saturday, additional events around town were added in 2022.
 The monthly second Friday Art Walk featured bird-themed art and a juried show of bird art was held at the Artists’ Alliance, the town’s main art gallery.
 Saturday night post festival revelries continued with the Grand ole O’spry Concert.